AdobeDocs/experience-manager-forms-cloud-service.en/help/prepopulate-adaptive-form-fields.md

 #### Start and use the prefill service {#start-and-use-the-prefill-service}

-To start the prefill service, upload the JAR file to AEM Forms Web Console, and activate the service.
+To start the prefill service, upload the JAR file to [!DNL AEM Forms] Web Console, and activate the service.
 Now, the service starts appearing in Adaptive Forms editor.
 To associate a prefill service to an Adaptive Form:

 1. Open the Adaptive Form in Forms Editor and open the Properties panel for the Form Container.
-1. In the Properties console, navigate to AEM Forms container &gt; Basic &gt; Prefill Service.
+1. In the Properties console, navigate to [!DNL AEM Forms] container &gt; Basic &gt; Prefill Service.
 1. Select the Default Prefill Service and click **[!UICONTROL Save]**.
 The service is associated to the form.

 ## Prepopulate data at client {#prefill-at-client}

-When you prefill an Adaptive Form, the AEM Forms server merges data with an Adaptive Form and delivers the filled form to you.
+When you prefill an Adaptive Form, the [!DNL AEM Forms] server merges data with an Adaptive Form and delivers the filled form to you.
 By default, the data merge action takes place at the server.

-You can configure the AEM Forms server to perform the data merge action at the client instead of the server.
+You can configure the [!DNL AEM Forms] server to perform the data merge action at the client instead of the server.
 It significantly reduces the time required to prefill and render Adaptive Forms.
 By default, the feature is disabled.
 You can enable it from the Configuration Manager or command line.

 * To enable or disable from configuration manager:
   1. Open AEM Configuration Manager.